-- Includes: WSU tuition/fees for 6 credits for GS 375, roundtrip airfare, transportation throughout the duration of the program, most meals, all lodging, admission & event fees for group educational experiences, international health insurance for the duration of time in Ecuador, and the Study Abroad administrative fee.
+- The program cost includes: WSU tuition/fees for 6 credits for GS 375, roundtrip airfare, transportation throughout the duration of the program, most meals, all lodging, admission & event fees for group educational experiences, international health insurance for the duration of the time in Ecuador, and the Study Abroad Administrative Fee.

 Dr. Linda D'Amico (email@example.com)

 Kathy Jicinsky, Assistant Director of Study Abroad for Faculty-led Programs

-- February 1, 2020 at 4pm: Application deadline.
+- February 1, 2021 at 4pm: Application deadline.
 Complete applications and a $500 confirmation deposit are due to be considered for this program.
 After being accepted, the $500 confirmation deposit is nonrefundable unless the program is cancelled.
-Students will be accepted for this program on a first-come, first-serve basis.
+Students will be accepted for this program on a rolling basis.